Sweet Desire, Wicked Fate

 An old rocking chair thrashed back and forth in the corner.
 The window next to it rattled as if someone was beating it with heavy chains, then it burst apart.
 Jaden shielded her face and covered her eyes as glass flew into the room.
 The rocking chair slammed against the wall, breaking into large pieces.

 A bolt of lightning struck a massive oak tree in the backyard and thunder boomed overhead.
-Jaden’s head tingled as strands of her hair began to rise, and the nerves in her arms felt ignited by the electric current pulsing in the air.
+Jaden’s head tingled as strands of her hair rose, and the nerves in her arms felt ignited by the electric current pulsing in the air.
 More lightning illuminated the house.
 She imagined her dad glowing in a tunnel of light, beckoning her.

 “I’m so out of here.”
 She pushed on the front door.
 Again, it didn’t budge.
 A hysterical giggle erupted from her.
 Between her sister and the storm, her day had just gone from bad to worse.
 It felt as if she’d lived through a mini rite of passage, its sole purpose to force her to grow a thick skin and learn to be brave.